yeasin2002/Programming-Resources-And-Notes/README.md

 # Automatic Class Sorting with Prettier
- #### install prettier Extension from VS Code Marketplace   and install in your project  using CLI commands
+ #### install prettier Extension from VS Code Marketplace   Or using CLI command
 ```
 npm install --save-dev prettier-plugin-tailwind-css
 ```